auth0/go-jwt-middleware/examples/echo-example/README.md

-# Iris example
+# Echo example

-This is an example of how to use the middleware with the [iris web framework](https://github.com/kataras/iris).
+This is an example of how to use the middleware with the [echo web framework](https://github.com/labstack/echo).

 # Using it

 To try this out:

 * Install all dependencies with `go mod vendor`.
 * Run `go run .` to start the app.
 * Use [jwt.io](https://jwt.io/) to generate a JWT signed with the HS256 algorithm and `secret`.
 * Call `http://localhost:3000` with the JWT to get a response back.